germanattanasio/speech-ios-sdk/README.md

 ```

-The STT services VAD end of sentence detection can be used to stop the transcription.
+The Speech to Text service end of sentence detection can be used to detect that the user has stopped speaking this is indicated in the transcription result, we can use this to automatically end the recognize operation.
 The following code can be used in the app to do this.

 ```objective-c